Fear of the Ethiopian authorities is the most common reason for applying for protection.

 In cases where we maintain the UDI's decision, it is usually not concluded whether the applicant's identity is substantiated or not.

-Ethiopian documents are not very reliable, but we nevertheless want applicants to submit any ID documents they have.
-The documents are unreliable because corruption and document forgery are rife in Ethiopia.
-The importance attached to the documents submitted varies from case to case.
-An original Ethiopian passport will normally be sufficient to substantiate the identity of an applicant.
+Even though documents from Ethiopia are not very reliable, we want applicants to present any ID documents they have.
+The documents are unreliable because there is a lot of corruption and forgery of documents in the country.
+How much weight we place on the documents presented varies from case to case.
 We only assess identity if it is relevant to the case.
-This means that we can reject an appeal without assessing the applicant’s identity.
+This means that we can reject a case without having assessed the identity of the applicant.

-We rarely grant protection in cases where UDI has refused an application.
-We have reversed some cases and granted residence permits on humanitarian grounds to families with children who have lived in Norway for a long time.
-In a very small number of cases, UNE has granted residence permits to persons with serious health problems who cannot get adequate treatment in Ethiopia.
+We rarely grant protection in cases where UDI has declined.
+We have reversed some decisions and granted residence permits on humanitarian grounds to families with children who have lived in Norway for a long time.
+In a very few cases, UNE has granted residence permits to individuals with serious health problems who cannot recieve adequate treatment for these in Ethiopia.

 Many Ethiopians who have received a final rejection from UNE do not return to Ethiopia.
 Therefore, UNE considers many requests for reversals from Ethiopians who are still in Norway.